 As industrial societies generate and use materials, some of these materials enter the environment and may thereby directly or indirectly alter the environmental quality.
-Over the last fifty years we have progressively recognized the effects from releases of large amounts of specific substances on relatively small ecosystems, and have developed and partially implemented the appropriate technology to mitigate these effects.
-Well known examples include: the discharge of organic wastes into surface waters, which depletes their dissolved oxygen content, and which was remediated in part through the construction of sewer collection systems and sewer treatment plants; use of sulfur containing fossil fuels for electric power generation, which is a main contributor to acid precipitation, and which was remediated in part by a shift towards fossil fuels with a lower sulfur content; disposal of toxic wastes on soils, which resulted in ground water contamination and severe illness of the population exposed to these wastes, and which was remediated by implementing a more appropriate disposal of hazardous wastes and massive site decontamination efforts.
-These are of course still actual problems that receive the majority of the attention from the public, governments, and industry.
+Over the last 50 years we have progressively recognized the effects from releases of large amounts of specific substances on relatively small ecosystems, and have developed and partially implemented the appropriate technology to mitigate these effects.
+Well-known examples include: the discharge of organic wastes into surface waters, which depletes their dissolved oxygen content, and which has been remediated in part through the construction of sewage collection systems and sewage treatment plants; the use of sulfur-containing fossil fuels for electric power generation, which is a main contributor to acid precipitation, and which was remediated in part by end-of-pipe cleaning technologies and a shift toward fossil fuels with a lower sulfur content; and the disposal of toxic wastes on soils, which resulted in ground water contamination and severe illness in the population exposed to these wastes, and which was remediated by implementing a more appropriate disposal system for hazardous wastes and massive site decontamination efforts.
+These are, of course, still the problems that receive the majority of the attention from the public, governments, and industry.

 In addition to the acute problems described above, some pollutants disperse in the environment and, depending on their degradability, may either reach a quasi steady-state (e.g., organic trace pollutants in urban air) or they may build up slowly (e.g., heavy metals).
 Heavy metals are of special concern.
 They are being mined from deep deposits in which they are abundant and relatively immobile, and are then, through a series of mechanisms described later, released into the environment.
-This slow and dispersed accumulation of trace pollutants may be called a chronic problem as opposed to the acute problems referred to earlier.
+This slow and dispersed accumulation of trace pollutants may be called a chronic problem, as opposed to the acute problems referred to earlier.
 To date we have not conducted many rigorous and comprehensive analyses to evaluate this type of pollution, but several important questions need to be addressed: Do we have a problem, and are trace pollutants building up in large regions of the environment to levels that are detrimental?
 How is this buildup, if it occurs, related to the activities of industrial societies?
 How can this buildup be prevented or minimized?

-The objective of this paper is to review the current procedures used for analyzing the flow of materials through an industrialized society, how estimates of the rate at which these materials enter and disperse in the environment are being conducted, and how the long-term effects of these trace pollutants on the quality of specific environmental compartments is evaluated.
+The objective of this report is to review the current procedures used for analyzing the flow of materials through an industrialized society, how estimates of the rate at which these materials enter and disperse in the environment are being conducted, and how the long-term effects of these trace pollutants on the quality of specific environmental compartments is evaluated.
 We will review typical assumptions that are made for the purpose of such an analysis, and how they relate to the dynamics of trace pollutants in the environment.
 Finally, we will attempt to identify the gaps in our knowledge and weaknesses in the current procedure used to analyze these dynamics.